CloudsDocker/cloudsdocker.github.io/source/_posts/2016-06-12-JavaScript-tips.md

  In JavaScript, if you declare a function within another function, then the local variables can remain accessible after returning from the function you called.

+# Tips to redirect page

+It's better to use `window.location.replace("httpxxx")', rather than window.location.href="xxx".
+Because `replace` will not save the page in the session history, so users won't get stufy in never-ending back-button fiasco.